-The IB Middle Years Program is offered at East Mecklenburg, Harding University, Myers Park, North Mecklenburg, and West Charlotte High Schools.
+The IB Middle Years Program is offered at Ballantyne Ridge (candidate), East Mecklenburg, Myers Park, North Mecklenburg, and West Charlotte High Schools.

-MYP works with the framework of the North Carolina Standard Course of Study, and MYP teachers create units which combine NC required objectives with IB contexts and concepts.
+MYP works with the framework of the North Carolina Standard Course of Study, and MYP teachers create units which combine NC-required objectives with IB contexts and concepts.

-While the MYP is a stand-alone program, it can also prepare students to enter the IB Diploma Program in grade 11.
+While the MYP is a stand-alone program, it can also prepare students to enter the IB Diploma or Career-related Program in grade 11.
 To enter the DP, students must have completed at least three levels of math and at least three levels of world language, along with other typical course requirements for 9th and 10th graders.
 Below are some typical course progressions for students in high school MYP; individual student schedules may vary based on their needs and schools' offerings.